lessoon/cursor-project-master/README.md

 # Cursor Project Master (CPM)

-**Turn PRD into fully deployed apps.**

-No coding.
-Just structured documents and an autonomous AI that builds, tests, and deploys your app.

----
+**From concept to launch, just write a PRD—and let Cursor do the rest.**

+Forget coding, skip the boilerplate.
+Write down what your app should do, and CPM handles the build, testing, and deployment automatically.

+* 📝 Jot down your idea clearly
+* 🤖 Cursor takes it from there
+* 🚀 Launch right away, tweak whenever

 ## What is CPM?

-Cursor Project Master transforms a simple product description into a complete, production-ready web application.
+Cursor Project Master transforms a simple product description into a complete, production-ready application.
 Describe your idea once, clearly, in Markdown.
 CPM handles everything else:

 - **Document-driven:** A single Markdown-based Product Requirement Document (PRD) and Technical Specification guide the entire development cycle.
 - **Transparent workflow:** Tasks, plans, and decisions are neatly tracked in simple text files—completely visible and editable.